Jamamel/getcleanData/README.md

 It takes advantage of the very recent [data.table](http://cran.r-project.org/web/packages/data.table/index.html) package, in combination with functions `melt` and `dcast.data.table` in the [reshape2](http://cran.r-project.org/web/packages/reshape2/index.html) package.

-It also uses some string manipulation functions from the [stringr](http://cran.r-project.org/web/packages/stringr/index.html).
+It also uses some string manipulation functions from [stringr](http://cran.r-project.org/web/packages/stringr/index.html).
 The script `run_analysis.R` is annotated throughout in order to show the steps implemented.

-[plyr](http://cran.r-project.org/web/packages/plyr/index.html) is also used in functions that setup the data loading routines.
+[plyr](http://cran.r-project.org/web/packages/plyr/index.html) is also used in functions that setup data loading routines (e.g. `alply`).

 ##Comments